jclegras/jclegras.github.io/content/posts/What is tail latency.md

 If each component has a **1% chance** of being slow, a request fanned out to **10 components** will experience **at least one slow response** in **9% of cases**.

-**Problem 2**: If you fan out processing to 10 components and wait for all of them to complete what is the probability that a user request experiences the 95th percentile latency ?
+**Problem 2**: If you fan out processing to 10 components and wait for all of them to complete what is the probability that a user request experiences the 95th percentile latency?

 $$
 \begin{aligned}